Electrolux will proactively contribute toward the circular economy by integrating a circular approach into its products and solutions.

 - Where possible, replace virgin materials with recycled materials in our products.

-- Increase the share of recycled plastic to 50%.
+- Increase the proportion of recycled plastic we use to 50% by 2030.

 - Identify and evaluate relevant circular business models that can be scaled up.